maiconsso/Hello.Python/README.md

-Hello.Python aims to improve knowledge by producing different challenges, exercises and approaching technologies such as git hub
+Hello.Python aims to improve knowledge by producing different challenges, exercises and approaching technologies as well as git hub